The Big Pants (part two)

 “Now, I suppose,” Luisa asked her, “we each pick from one of the cages?”

 Latch hooks were holding the lids tight.

 “Do you get deer?”
-Jackie had asked this of Toby, when, sparing a minute, he’d trotted down to direct them.
+Jackie had asked this of Toby, when, sparing a minute, he had trotted down to direct them.

-But saying so, he’d gone off, seeing Perry come through the double doors supported by the arms of Gerda Messerman and one of the Messerman sons, equally tall and muscular.
+But saying so, he went off, seeing Perry come through the double doors supported by the arms of Gerda Messerman and one of the Messerman sons, equally tall and muscular.
 Jackie found herself bending over lettuces.

 “Leaves?
 Or should I root out the whole head?”

 Luisa straightened from her own cage, planted in beets, on the greens of which she had tried an exploratory tug.
 She rubbed her fingertips against her tee shirt.
 “I don’t have gloves.”

 They were far down the slope of Toby’s garden.
 Or the Community’s garden, they were to think of it.
 Helping his wife settle Perry on a bench, Toby stood at the hilltop, shading his eyes, under the corrugated shadow of the compound’s Teaching Center.

 His words, now the women had paused all movement, came to them from on high.

 “Clear cut…where was I?
 Yes.
 Within a year’s time, what had been our woodland grove would sprout again.
 Nature is very efficient that way; but you would see no more of the lady’s slippers, the trilliums, the hart’s tongue ferns…”